Laguna1989/aselib/readme.md

 All you need is the option to set pixel data in the framework of your choice.
 The snippets above showcase how to obtain image data from `aselib`, but you can also directly access the members of `aselib::AsepriteData` and obtain the information that you require.
+The types are designed as POD types that can be read directly.

 [This page](https://github.com/aseprite/aseprite/blob/main/docs/ase-file-specs.md) from the aseprite documentation provides a great starting point for understanding what information is available besides the pixel information.

-## Build and run tests locally (on linux)
+## Build and run tests locally

+The following commands are for linux, but similar commands also work on windows.

 ```shell
 git clone https://github.com/Laguna1989/aselib.git